 October 31, Samhain

-Samhain (“summer's end”), or Halloween, marked the beginning of winter for the ancient Celts, and many historians believe that it served as the start of the new year in the Celtic calendar.
-It was the day when the cattle were brought in from pasture; those needed for the winter's supply of meat would be slaughtered.
+It was the day when the cattle were brought in from pasture; those needed for the winter’s supply of meat would be slaughtered.
 Since Samhain was the death-night of the old year, it came to be associated with ghosts and graveyards.
-It has happier associations too, such as apple bobbing, which was a form of telling fortunes for the new year.
+During this dark time of year, it was believed that the spirits of the dead wandered from sunset until midnight.
+After midnight, the ghosts are said to go back to rest.
+(That day, November 1, later became All Saints’ Day.)
+Samheim has happier associations too, such as apple bobbing, which was a form of telling fortunes for the new year.